merely-useful/py-rse/index.md

 # Automating Analyses {#automate}

+> The three rules of the Librarians of Time and Space are:
+> 1) Silence;
+> 2) Books must be returned no later than the last date shown; and
+> 3) Do not interfere with the nature of causality.
+>
+> --- Terry Pratchett\index{Pratchett, Terry}

 It's easy to run one program to process a single data file, but what happens when our analysis depends on many files, or when we need to re-do the analysis every time new data arrives?